nmeri17/suphle-docs/src/index.md

 <!-- #how does it compare against others?
 Present performance benchmarks -->

-### Sustainability

-Being the framework of choice to power a number of long term projects currently in the works, there is no doubt it'll be the subject of constant updates improving it both in the near and distant future

 ### Closing remarks
 If the features described above are yet to resonate with your use cases and you'd like to have them looked into, do not hesitate to [contact the author](mailto:vainglories@gmail.com) to discuss them.